gbeced/pyalgotrade/doc/tutorial.rst

     .
     .

-Note that you should run **only one server and one or more workers in different computers**.
+Note that you should run **only one server and one or more workers**.

 If you just want to run strategies in parallel in your own desktop you can take advantage of the pyalgotrade.optimizer.local module like this: